On the Distributed Complexity of Large-Scale Graph Computations

-\onlyShort{ } In this section we present a simple distributed algorithm to compute the $\pagerank$ vector of an input graph in the $k$-machine model.
-This algorithm has a round complexity of $\tilde O(n/k^2)$, which significantly improves over the previously best known solution, a $\tilde O(n/k)$-round algorithm presented in~\cite{KlauckNPR15}.
+\onlyShort{ } In this section we present a simple distributed algorithm to approximate the $\pagerank$ vector of an input graph in the $k$-machine model.
+This algorithm has a round complexity of $\tilde O(n/k^2)$, which significantly improves over the previous $\tilde O(n/k)$-round solution~\cite{KlauckNPR15}.